-Many universities in the UK now offer specific programmes and interventions for looked after children in year 7 and upwards.
-Schools should support looked after children to engage in programmes offered to raise aspirations.
+Many universities in the UK now offer specific programmes and interventions for children in care in year 7 and upwards.
+Schools should support children in care to engage in programmes offered to raise aspirations.

 Access to culture and leisure activities